talikotiArvind/log-file-analyzer/README.md

 ### NOTE:

-**Possible further updates that be done:**
+**Possible further updates that could have been done:**

 1. Dockerize the application and use it as plugin service
-2. Create it as python package
+2. Create it as python package using poetry or uv
+3. Include frontend (GUI, WebUI or grafana) for visualising the data